-If fossil remains are discovered during any phase of construction, either on the surface or exposed by excavations the Chance Find Protocol must be implemented by the ESO (Environmental Site Officer) in charge of these developments.
-These discoveries ought to be protected (if possible, in situ) and the ESO must report to SAHRA (Contact details: SAHRA, 111 Harrington Street, Cape Town.
+If fossil remains or trace fossils are discovered during any phase of construction, either on the surface or exposed by excavations the Chance Find Protocol must be implemented by the Environmental Control Officer (ECO) in charge of these developments.
+These discoveries ought to be protected, and the ECO must report to SAHRA (Contact details: SAHRA, 111 Harrington Street, Cape Town.
 PO Box 4637, Cape Town 8000, South Africa.
 Tel: 021 462 4502.
 Fax: +27 (0)21 462 4509.
-Web: www.sahra.org.za) so that proper mitigation (recording and collection) can be carried out by a palaeontologist.
+Web: www.sahra.org.za) so that mitigation can be carried out by a palaeontologist.